wlandau/r-multiverse.github.io/review.md

 When it reviews a [new pull request](https://github.com/r-multiverse/contributions/pulls), the bot makes one of three choices:

 1. Merge the pull request to accept the contribution.
-2. Close the pull request to reject the contribution.
-3. Flag the pull request for manual review by a [moderator](https://r-multiverse.org/governance.html#moderator).
+2. Flag the pull request for manual review by a [moderator](https://r-multiverse.org/governance.html#moderator).

 ## Automatic acceptance

 The bot automatically accepts the contribution if the [pull request](https://github.com/r-multiverse/contributions/pulls):

 1. Was [created by the GitHub web interface](https://r-multiverse.org/contributors.html).
-1. Adds new contributed listings to the [`packages` folder](https://github.com/r-multiverse/contributions/tree/main/packages).
+1. Adds new contributed listings to the [`packages` folder](https://github.com/r-multiverse/contributions/tree/main/packages) and makes no other changes to any files.
 1. Does not add, modify, or delete any other files in <https://github.com/r-multiverse/contributions>.

 and if each new [contributed listing](https://github.com/r-multiverse/contributions/tree/main/packages):